Karoly-Git/python-bootcamp-projects/README.md

-# 100 Days of Code - The Complete Python Pro Bootcamp
+# 100 Days of Code - The Complete Python Pro Bootcamp Projects

-This repository documents my journey through the **100 Days of Code - The Complete Python Pro Bootcamp** by Dr. Angela Yu.
+This repository documents my learning journey through the **100 Days of Code - The Complete Python Pro Bootcamp** by Dr. Angela Yu.
 Over 100 days, I worked on **100 unique Python projects**, covering a broad range of topics including:

 - **Data Science**
 - **Game Development**